Fall 2013 -- ECEN 3170 -- Energy Conversion 1

 1. Text book: Stephen J. Chapman, Electric Machinery Fundamentals, 5th Edition, McGraw Hill, ISBN-13:978-0-07-352954-7.

-2. Student version of Matlab/Simulink R2013a must be installed on your laptop computer (you will need this during lectures and exams).
+2. Student version of Matlab/Simulink R2013a.
+This must reside on your laptop computer (you will need this during lectures and exams).